Oct. 8, 2021

-But this unique boneyard is also a coal bed, and for the Trump administration, that’s where the fascination with this place seems to begin and end.
+But this unique boneyard is also a coal bed, and for the Trump administration, that’s where the fascination with this place seemed to begin and end.

 There are more than 500 known scientifically important paleontological sites now excluded from the monument, according to David Polly, a paleontologist at Indiana University.

 A large coal mine almost opened in the 1990s on the Kaiparowits Plateau.
 The Earthjustice attorney now leading the national monuments lawsuits, Heidi McIntosh, defeated that coal mine proposal when she worked for the Southern Utah Wilderness Alliance.